yeonasvt/Operating_Systems_Project_2015/ReadMe.md

 information.
 This project will be written in C/C++

 Project Components:
-Out project contains four different executables that will be used to accomplish our goals.
+Our project contains four different executables that will be used to accomplish our goals.
 These are for the Launcher, Deployment Manager, Fault Injector, and the Target Process.
 Launcher will be called from the terminal,

 Target Process – Program to inject fault to (prog1.c) Fault injection program (fi.cpp)